akash-network/docs/econ/02-token.md

 ## Maker and Taker Fee Schedule

-Leasing compute is either zero-fee or a small fee depending on the user's activity in the last 30 days.
+Leasing compute is either zero-fee or for a small fee, depending on the user's activity in the last 30 days.
 Lease fees have a distinction of a `Maker` fee or a `Taker` fee.
-A ***maker fee*** is paid when you add computing capacity to Akash network by fulfilling an order in the order book when the lease is created.
-A ***taker fee*** is paid when you remove computing capacity from Akash by placing an order in the book when the lease is created.
+A ***taker fee*** is paid when you add computing capacity to Akash network by fulfilling an order in the order book when the lease is created.
+A ***maker fee*** is paid when you request computing capacity from Akash by placing an order in the book when the lease is created.

 For a lease $l$, the *aggregate trade activity factor* of the a stakeholder of the lease for a  given time $t$ is defined by: